Stable components in the parameter plane of transcendental functions of finite type: Introduction

-As a consequence, $\calb(v)$ has no isolated points in $\Lambda$. \end{propA} The set $\calb(v) $ is known as the {\em activity locus} of the free asymptotic value and is part of the {\em bifurcation locus} $\calb$, or the set of parameters for which at least one of the singular values bifurcates.
+The set $\calb(v) $ is known as the {\em activity locus} of the free asymptotic value and is part of the {\em bifurcation locus} $\calb$, or the set of parameters for which at least one of the singular values bifurcates.
 It follows from our definition of a dynamically natural slice, that the boundary of any shell component is a subset of $\calb(v)$.

+General results of this nature have been shown for parameters spaces of rational maps using bifurcation currents (see for example \cite{bert,dujfav,duj,gaut}).

-By definition, functions in a shell component have no critical points in the basin of the attracting cycle, so the multiplier of the cycle is never zero, and therefore the component has no {\em center}.
-We see however, that virtual cycle parameters play the role of centers in our setting (see Theorem \ref{vc1}).
+By definition, functions in a shell component of a dynamically natural slice have no critical points in the basin of the attracting cycle, so the multiplier of the cycle is never zero, and therefore the component has no {\em center}.
+We see however, that some virtual cycle parameters play the role of centers in our setting (see Theorem \ref{vc1}).